oculometric/stui/HELP.md

 ## LayoutScript Reference

-LayoutScript is a simple, structured language, based vaguely on C syntax. it consists of a tree of Component definitions. it is loaded by the `PageManager` class which also manages all the resources of the Page for you.
+LayoutScript is a simple, structured language for defining the layout of a user interface page, based vaguely on C syntax. it consists of a tree of `Component` definitions. it is loaded by the `PageManager` class which also manages all the resources of the Page for you.

 ### LayoutScript Syntax Summary

-components are defined as follows:
+`Component`s are defined as follows:
 ```
 Text : "text_widget" ("Hello, World!, -1)
 ```
 easy right? here's a breakdown:

-`Text` - class name of the Component type being defined
+`Text` - class name of the `Component` type being defined

-`"text_widget"` - string identifier for the Component
+`"text_widget"` - string identifier for the `Component`s

 `("Hello, World!, -1)` - initialiser parameter list, consisting of a string and an integer

-in this case, we're creating a Text component, with the identifier _text_widget_, and initialising it with the text "Hello, World!", and alignment of -1 (i.e. left-aligned).
+in this case, we're creating a Text `Component`, with the identifier _text_widget_, and initialising it with the text "Hello, World!", and alignment of -1 (i.e. left-aligned).

-some components take other components as initialisation arguments, in which case we can do something like:
+some `Component`s take other `Component`s as initialisation arguments, in which case we can do something like:
 ```
 SizeLimiter
 (